 - A prohibition from involving in any private trade

-- A prohibition from accepting bribes and gifs from local people
+- A prohibition from accepting bribes and gifts from local people

-- Served the British Crown the power to address control over the Indian affairs.
+- Provide the British Crown the power to control over the Indian affairs.

 Importance of the Regulating Act

-The establishment of an office of governor-general at fort Williams, Calcutta, will denote it as the supreme authority for managing the administerial functions of the British Crown in India.
-Only the governor-general of Bengal can issue directions related to either declaring war or negotiating a treaty.
+The establishment of an office of governor-general at fort Williams, Calcutta, enforced its supreme authority for managing the administerial functions of the British Crown in India.
+Only the governor-general of Bengal could issue directions related to either declaring war or negotiating a treaty.

-The presidencies of Bombay and madras are subordinate to the governor-general and his council situated at Calcutta.
+The presidencies of Bombay and Madras were subordinate to the governor-general and his council at Calcutta.

 Defects in the Regulating Act 1773

-Besides having advantages, this act also had some disadvantages related to its operation and implementation.
-These are:-
+The act also had some disadvantages related to its operation and implementation: